-First highlight the folder in the left panel where you want to add a subfolder.
-Below we have highlighted the Anamosa High School folder.
-Click the Add Subfolder icon.
-Type the subfolder name in the Add SubFolder field, then click the check mark to create the subfolder.
+First, highlight the Job folder in the left panel where you want to add a subfolder.
+Below we have highlighted the Los Angeles Shipyard folder.
+Make sure that Category is listed at the top of the page, then click the Add Subfolder icon.
+We've already added a January subfolder, and after clicking on the check mark we will create the February subfolder.